ibm-cloud-docs/key-protect/cli-reference.md

 ### Example
 {: #kp-import-token-key-encrypt-example}

-This example encrypts a `kp key material` using the public key created by `kp import-token create`.
+This example encrypts a `key material` using the public key created by `kp import-token create`.

 ```sh